Why study this course

 Course specific equipment

-Students are not required to provide extensive equipment in order to pursue the programme but will want to equip themselves to take notes and produce assessed and formative work as an essential element of their studies.
+You are not required to provide extensive equipment in order to pursue the programme but you will want to equip yourself to take notes and produce assessed and formative work as an essential element of your studies.
 While most students find it useful to have access to their own desktop PC, laptop or tablet device, there are computers provided on campus within the Ty Dewi Sant building and the Cochrane building Health Library.
-Additionally, students may choose to purchase some books to support their learning.
+Additionally, you may choose to purchase some books to support your learning.
 This is not compulsory and all learning resources are available via the Library, including electronic journals and books.